djprofessorkash/python-web-development-with-django/01-Django-Foundations/README.md

 ]
 ```

-This delegates root URL routing to the `portfolio` app.
+This delegates root URL routing to the `homepage` app.

 ---